sebastienbx/MeLa_Sensors2020/README.md

 * The mission configuration to define basic parameters of the instrument.
 * The coordinator to define when to execute acquisition mode.
 * The acquisition mode(s) to acquire and process the sensors data.
-There are two types of acquisition modes, the `ContinuousAcqMode` that processes data without stoping, and the `ShortAcqMode` that processes only one packet of data.
+There are two types of acquisition modes, the `ContinuousAcqMode` that processes data without stopping, and the `ShortAcqMode` that processes only one packet of data.

 ```
 Mission: